atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [44:22.000 --> 44:36.000]  And it is kind of reasonable, the length between the lines between the left and right hybrid are relatively short compared to the width of this delay in terms of nanoseconds.
 [44:36.000 --> 44:48.000]  So, we are just plotting them both such that we know that if we start seeing some modules that don't respect any more these, but they're still functional, then we know that we need to modify the field.
 [44:48.000 --> 45:01.000]  But in general, from this plot, you expect two bits, two bins filled, only one for each of the row, and they should be all the same stock package delay.
+#FIXME END OTalignStubPackage

 [45:01.000 --> 45:15.000]  Okay, so at this point, we know that we proper align all the information that are coming out from the CC all the way to the board.
-[45:15.000 --> 45:28.000]  Now, the next step is to align the output of the NPA to the CC.
+[45:15.000 --> 45:28.000]  Now, the next step is to align the output of the MPA to the CC.
-[45:28.000 --> 45:40.000]  So the CC need to sample the NPA output so we can set a phase in order to properly sample the output such that the CC can understand what is received.
+[45:28.000 --> 45:40.000]  So the CC need to sample the MPA output so we can set a phase in order to properly sample the output such that the CC can understand what is received.
-[45:40.000 --> 45:56.000]  To do that, the CC implements basically the same idea of the LPGVT so as an automatic phase alignment procedure that indicates the best phase that is in the center of the arc.
+[45:40.000 --> 45:56.000]  To do that, the CC implements basically the same idea of the LpGBT so as an automatic phase alignment procedure that indicates the best phase that is in the center of the arc.
-[45:56.000 --> 46:04.000]  So the plots that I'm going to show you are very similar to the same to the plots I was showing you for the LPGVT.
+[45:56.000 --> 46:04.000]  So the plots that I'm going to show you are very similar to the same to the plots I was showing you for the LpGBT.
 [46:04.000 --> 46:10.000]  And since these are a hybrid level procedure, we just already level the hybrid.
 [46:10.000 --> 46:28.000]  So these are the plots.
-[46:28.000 --> 46:42.000]  So as for the LPGVT, we repeat the alignment, I think was on the stage 100 times, and then at every iteration, we can ask the CC if the alignment succeeded.
+[46:28.000 --> 46:42.000]  So as for the LpGBT, we repeat the alignment, I think was on the stage 100 times, and then at every iteration, we can ask the CC if the alignment succeeded.
-[46:42.000 --> 46:58.000]  And this is plot into this plot where we show the locking efficiency of the CC out of the 100 test as a function of the NPA AD and as a function of the lines.
+[46:42.000 --> 46:58.000]  And this is plot into this plot where we show the locking efficiency of the CC out of the 100 test as a function of the MPA AD and as a function of the lines.
 [46:58.000 --> 47:05.000]  So we have one level one lines and five step lines that are these one over here.
 [47:05.000 --> 47:13.000]  In this case, for what I saw, again, statistic is limited, but if the locking efficiency works, it always works.
 [47:13.000 --> 47:21.000]  So you should expect to have a content that is always 100% for these bits.
-[47:21.000 --> 47:32.000]  Then as for the LPGVT, since we repeat the scan multiple times, we do forever this line of distribution of the phase that was identified, the best phase.
+[47:21.000 --> 47:32.000]  Then as for the LpGBT, since we repeat the scan multiple times, we do forever this line of distribution of the phase that was identified, the best phase.
 [47:32.000 --> 47:35.000]  If I zoom in, you can clearly see all of them.
-[47:35.000 --> 47:40.000]  So this is for the first NPA, and then we start for the second NPA.
+[47:35.000 --> 47:40.000]  So this is for the first MPA, and then we start for the second MPA.
-[47:40.000 --> 47:45.000]  And the idea is the same that we have for the LPGVT.
+[47:40.000 --> 47:45.000]  And the idea is the same that we have for the LpGBT.
 [47:45.000 --> 47:50.000]  So we choose the one that has the highest frequency to be our best phase.
-[47:50.000 --> 48:03.000]  And to show which was the phase that was actually selected here is plotted again as a function of the NPA and the step line, the best phase that was selected.
+[47:50.000 --> 48:03.000]  And to show which was the phase that was actually selected here is plotted again as a function of the MPA and the step line, the best phase that was selected.
 [48:03.000 --> 48:11.000]  In this case, I don't think you can really understand too much what is if there is a failure.
 [48:11.000 --> 48:14.000]  So this is just mainly for reference.
-[48:14.000 --> 48:20.000]  As for the LPGVT, locking efficiency, mine became some issues.
+[48:14.000 --> 48:20.000]  As for the LpGBT, locking efficiency, mine became some issues.
 [48:20.000 --> 48:38.000]  And as well as phase 15 is a error code or a long list of possible phases, which means that the SSC was just picking up a random phase.
 [48:38.000 --> 48:50.000]  Okay, so now we recognize the level of the SSC, the correct sampling phase, in order to identify the...
 [48:50.000 --> 48:55.000]  to properly reconstruct basically bit one from bit zeroes.
-[48:55.000 --> 49:04.000]  Then there is an extra step needed here because the SSC is not just taking information from NPA and send them out, it will elaborate them.
+[48:55.000 --> 49:04.000]  Then there is an extra step needed here because the SSC is not just taking information from MPA and send them out, it will elaborate them.
 [49:04.000 --> 49:13.000]  And in particular for the STAPs, we need to properly identify the STAP packets.
-[49:13.000 --> 49:28.000]  And the STAP packet that is sent by the NPA is something that looks like that, in which we have up to five STAPs storing two voltage one of 8 bits.
+[49:13.000 --> 49:28.000]  And the STAP packet that is sent by the MPA is something that looks like that, in which we have up to five STAPs storing two voltage one of 8 bits.
 [49:28.000 --> 49:36.000]  Also in this case, we need to find the first of the 8 bits, and therefore we do again another word alignment.
-[49:36.000 --> 49:45.000]  For this case, we send NPA in order to inject a specific pattern, and then we tell to the LPGVT that pattern.
+[49:36.000 --> 49:45.000]  For this case, we send MPA in order to inject a specific pattern, and then we tell to the LpGBT that pattern.
-[49:45.000 --> 49:57.000]  So the LPGVT knows which pattern you need to expect, and we'll basically do an automatic scan of a bit relay in order to properly reconstruct that pattern.
+[49:45.000 --> 49:57.000]  So the LpGBT knows which pattern you need to expect, and we'll basically do an automatic scan of a bit relay in order to properly reconstruct that pattern.
 [49:58.000 --> 50:07.000]  So the plot that we store for this STAP is this one, the word alignment.
-[50:07.000 --> 50:18.000]  And as a function of the NPA ID and the STAP line, so here is only for the STAP line, there is no word alignment for the level one lines, [50:18.000 --> 50:26.000]  because it's not needed, there is a header and the SSC uses the header to identify the correct packet.
+[50:07.000 --> 50:18.000]  And as a function of the MPA ID and the STAP line, so here is only for the STAP line, there is no word alignment for the level one lines, [50:18.000 --> 50:26.000]  because it's not needed, there is a header and the SSC uses the header to identify the correct packet.
 [50:27.000 --> 50:36.000]  We store the phase.
 Unfortunately, the plot doesn't look really impressive because phase zero is also a possible value, [50:36.000 --> 50:47.000]  and if you do a set of in content zero to a plot, it just looks empty, but phase 15 would be a problem.